proxmox/proxmox-backup/docs/installation.rst

 .. code-block:: console

-  # apt-get update
+  # apt update
-  # apt-get install proxmox-backup
+  # apt install proxmox-backup

 This will install all required packages, the Proxmox kernel with ZFS_ support, and a set of common and useful packages.